-Intravenous and Subcutaneous Rehydrating Fluids Lactated Ringers Solution IV (adults) Rehydrating solutions are given to combat the dehydration that accompanies most diseases.
+anemia, and bone healing.
+Also used as a tonic to stimulate appetite. mg drug per Kg of body weight Intravenous and l Subcutane ous Rehydrai ting Fluids Lactated Ringers Solution IV (adults) Rehydrating solutions are given to combat the dehydration that accompanies most diseases.
 Fluid therapy has revolutionized treatment success.
 The total daily dose is divided into several boluses and given (as needed) over a 24 hour period.
-A conservative and convenient bolus dose (given at once) in adults is $\underline{Body\ Weight\ in\ grams\ X\ 0.10} = ml\ of\ IV\ fluids\ to$ be given every 4 to 6 hours.
+A conservative and convenient bolus dose (given at once) in adults is Body Weight in grams X $0.10 = \text{ml}$ of IV fluids to be given every 4 to 6 hours.
 SQ (chicks) In chicks fluids are given subcutaneously (SQ) either under the skin of the neck or in the inguinal web.
-The bolus dose for chicks is Body weight in grams X 0.10 5 = ml if SQ fluids to be given every 2 hours.
+The bolus dose for chicks is Body weight in grams \times 0.10 5 = ml if SQ fluids to be given every 2 hours.
 Lactated Ringers Solution plus 5% Dextrose IV only This solution is more isotonic for raptors and has the advantage of providing a small amount of energy from the sugar; however, it should only be given intravenously.
-Short-acting Anesthetic Age nts from the sugar; however, it should only be given intravenously.
 Short-acting An esthetic Ag ents Ketamine HC1 IV or IM 5-10 mg/Kg The anesthetic agents ketamine and xylazine are generally combined in the same syringe.
 The combination increases safety while improving analgesia, relaxation and restraint.
 For short procedures (3-5 minutes) such as imping, the IV route is used, and the lower doses are chosen.
-For longer procedures Zylazine 2% IV or IM 1-4 mg/Kg the higher doses are used and the IM route is chosen Additonal increments can be given as required by the IM or IV routes.
+For longer procedures Zylazine 2% IV or IM 1-4 mg/Kg the higher doses are used and the IM route is chosen.
+Additional increments can be given as required by the IM or IV routes.
 With IV the onset of action is immediate and recovery is quick.
 With IM the converse applies.